← Back to perspectives

 They'll describe something completely different.

-How habits form
+How the habits form

 A new hire starts.
 You pair them with your best person for two weeks.
 They shadow.
 They watch.
 They absorb the rhythm of the work — what to check first, what to skip, what to take seriously, what doesn't matter.